Matching Drivers to Riders: A Two-stage Robust Approach: Introduction

 {\bf Scenario model of uncertainty}.
 Two common approaches to model uncertainty in robust optimization problems are to either explicitly enumerate all the realizations of the uncertain parameters or to specify them implicitly by a set of constraints over the uncertain parameters.
 In this paper, we consider both models.
-In the \textit{explicit model}, we are given a list of scenarios: $\mathcal{S} = \{S_1, \ldots, S_p\}$.
-In the \textit{implicit model}, we consider the setting where we are a given a universe of second stage riders, $R_2$ and any subset of size less than $k$ can be a scenario.
-Therefore, the set of scenarios is $\mathcal{S} = \{ S \subset R_2 \ \mbox{s.t.} \ |S| \leq k \}$ for a given $k$.
-Note that the total number of possible scenarios is exponential in $k$; however, they are specified implicitly.
-This model is widely used in the Robust Optimization literature \cite{bertsimas2004price,housni2018optimality} and is known as budget of uncertainty or cardinality constraint set.
+In the \textit{explicit model}, the uncertainty set is given by a list of scenarios: $\mathcal{S} = \{S_1, \ldots, S_p\}$.
+In the \textit{implicit model}, we consider a universe of second-stage riders, denoted as $R_2$.
+The uncertainty set in this model is defined by a set of constraints that must be satisfied by any scenario.
+Specifically, scenarios in the implicit model correspond to the extreme points of the polytope that represents the uncertainty set.
+A common model of uncertainty in this context is the budget of uncertainty set, where we are given a universe of second-stage riders, $R_2$, and any subset of size at most $k$ can be considered a scenario.
+Thus, the set of scenarios is defined as: